 (m) "Source," "sourced," or "sourcing" refer to the location (as in a local taxing district, jurisdiction, or authority) where a sale or lease is deemed to occur and is subject to retail sales tax.
-It also refers to the location where "use" is deemed to occur for purposes of use tax.
+It also, for purposes of this rule, refers to the location where "use" is deemed to occur for purposes of use tax paid by purchaser as a consumer.
 The department assigns location codes to identify the specific taxing locations that receive the local taxes.
 These location codes are used on tax returns to accurately identify the correct taxing location and tax rate.

-Sellers and their agents are responsible for determining the appropriate tax rate for all their taxable retail sales ((taxable)) in Washington.
+Sellers and their agents are responsible for determining the appropriate tax rate for all their $\underline{\text{taxable}}$ retail sales (( $\underline{\text{taxable}}$ )) in Washington.
 Sellers and their agents are also responsible for collecting from their purchasers the correct amount of tax due upon each sale and remitting that tax to the department.